EricCJoyce/Chess/README.md

 ```
 sudo docker run --rm -v $(pwd):/src -u $(id -u):$(id -g) --mount type=bind,source=$(pwd),target=/home/src emscripten-c em++ -I ./ -Os -s STANDALONE_WASM -s INITIAL_MEMORY=16121856 -s STACK_SIZE=1048576 -s EXPORTED_FUNCTIONS="['_getInputBuffer','_getQueryBuffer','_getOutputBuffer','_getZobristHashBuffer','_getTranspositionTableBuffer','_getNegamaxSearchBuffer','_getAuxiliaryBuffer','_getKillerMovesBuffer','_getHistoryBuffer','_initSearch','_negamax']" -Wl,--no-entry "negamax.cpp" -o "negamax.wasm"
 ```
+This produces a `.wasm` with functions you can load into the JavaScript Player class and call like this:
+- `this.negamaxEngine.instance.exports.getInputBuffer();` returns the address of the negamax module's input-gamestate buffer.

 ## Citation
 If this code was helpful to you, please cite this repository.